If the awards race hadn’t fully started before, it’s in full swing now.

 Marty Supreme

-Following Colman Domingo, Timothée Chalamet could become the second person this decade nominated for Best Actor two years in a row.
+Following Colman Domingo, Timothée Chalamet becomes the second person this decade nominated for Best Actor two years in a row.

 -